AdobeDocs/experience-manager-core-components.it-IT/help/adaptive-forms/components/button.md

 <!--   **Document of Record bind reference** - This option allows you to associate an Adaptive Form field with Document of Record field.
 When user enters any value in a linked field of an Adaptive Form that value also appears in the linked field of the corresponding Document of Record.
 For example, a Document of Record bind reference can be used to display a customer's name and address in a Document of Record, based on the customer's ID entered into the form.
 In this way, AEM Forms enables you to generate Document of Record and offers a seamless user experience for collecting and managing data.-->

 - **Contrassegna come elemento modulo non associato**: seleziona l’opzione per configurare un campo modulo non collegato ad alcun schema.
 Questa opzione consente di salvare i dati senza aggiornare l’origine dati.
 Consente inoltre di gestire i dati in modo personalizzato, separato dall’integrazione standard del database.
-- **Nascondi componente**: seleziona questa opzione per nascondere il componente dal modulo.
+- **Nascondi componente**: seleziona questa opzione per nascondere il componente del modulo.
 Il componente rimane accessibile per altri scopi, ad esempio per i calcoli nell’editor di regole.
 Questa funzione è utile quando devi memorizzare informazioni che non devono essere viste o modificate direttamente dall’utente.
 - **Disattiva componente**: seleziona questa opzione per disabilitare il componente.
 Il componente disabilitato non è attivo o modificabile dall’utente finale.
 L’utente può visualizzare il valore del campo, ma non può modificarlo.
 Il componente rimane accessibile per altri scopi, ad esempio per i calcoli nell’editor di regole.

 <!--   **Read-only** - Select the option to make the component non-editable.
 The user can see the value of the field but cannot modify it.
 The component remains accessible for other purposes, such as using it for calculations in the Rule Editor.-->